MsBadison/C195-Contacts-App/README.txt

 My application is called "Acme SCheduling," and its purpose is to allow a company to manage customers and appointments belonging to those customers.
 Users can add and update both customer information and appointment information.
-Information is stored in a SQL database.
+Information is stored in a SQL database, provided as part of the class.

 Additionally, users can run reports detailing various types of information related to the saved appointments.